chungvle/polymer-compo/README.md

-# Polymer-compo - A Polymer Composition Framework
+# Polymer-compo - Custom Elements for Web Application Composition

 **Polymer-compo** is a set of custom elements designed to support declarative composition of applications from web components.
 In addition, **polymer-compo** supports history management using pushState/popState.